Information on the alignment requirements for the Associate Degree Nurse Program

 3. Collaborate with clients and members of the inter-professional health care team to optimize client outcomes.

 4. Formulate safe and effective clinical judgements guided by the nursing process, clinical reasoning, and evidence-based practice.

-5. Manage care and provide leadership to meet client needs using available resources and current technology.
+5. Provide leadership in the management of care to meet client needs using available resources and current technology.

 6. Generate teaching and learning processes to promote and maintain health and reduce risks for a global population.